An Application of the Moving Frame Method to Integral Geometry in the Heisenberg Group: Introduction

-Even the horizontally regular curve $\gamma$ is not parameterized by horizontal arc-length, in Subsection \ref{computofpt}, we also show the explicit formulae for the $p$-curvature and contact normality. \begin{thm} Let $\gamma(t)=\big(x(t),y(t),z(t)\big)\in H_1$ be a horizontally regular curve, not necessarily with horizontally unit-speed.
-The $p$-curvature $k(t)$ and contact normality $\tau(t)$ of $\gamma(s)$ are
+If the horizontally regular curve $\gamma$ is not parametrized by horizontal arc-length, in Section~\ref{computofpt} we also obtain the explicit formulae for the $p$-curvature and the contact normality. \begin{Theorem} Let $\gamma(t)= (x(t),y(t),z(t) )\in H_1$ be a~horizontally regular curve, not necessarily with horizontal unit-speed.
+The $p$-curvature $k(t)$ and the contact normality $\tau(t)$ of $\gamma(s)$ are